Gus303/JavaScript-Basics/README.md

-# JavaScript-basics
+# JavaScript Basic Project

-Basic codes in JavaScript based on Gustavo Guanabara classes and some classes in Alura
+This is a simple JavaScript project to demonstrate basic functionality.

+## Inspiration

+This code is beased on the Alura courses.

+## License

+This project is licensed under the MIT License.